-To reduce retail/commercial vacancy levels, the Council will actively pursue the regeneration and renewal of Ballina town centre through the redevelopment of identified opportunity sites (Chapter 4) and the delivery of a high-quality public realm.
-This will greatly enhance the economic vitality and viability of the town centre, increase footfall, and reduce retail and commercial vacancy.
+To reduce retail/commercial vacancy levels, the Council will actively pursue the regeneration and renewal of Ballina town centre through the redevelopment of identified opportunity sites (30% reduction in Development Contributions) (Chapter 4) and the delivery of a high-quality public realm and also the use of statutory powers available through the Derelicts Sites Act, Housing Act, Urban Regeneration and Housing Act, and Finance Act (Residential Zoned Land Tax), together with the role of the Town Centre First Policy, Town Regeneration Officers, and Vacant Homes Officer.
+These will greatly enhance the economic vitality and viability of the town centre, increase footfall, and reduce retail and commercial vacancy.